avadhutlohar/IOC_Analyzer/README.md

 - All external API calls are made server-side
 - Input validation prevents injection attacks
 - CORS is properly configured for security

-## Troubleshooting

-### Common Issues

-**Backend won't start:**
-- Check Python version (3.13+ required)
-- Verify all dependencies are installed
-- Ensure .env file is properly configured

-**Frontend build errors:**
-- Clear node_modules and reinstall: `rm -rf node_modules && npm install`
-- Check Node.js version (18+ required)

-**API rate limits:**
-- Some APIs have rate limits; the application includes caching to minimize requests
-- Consider upgrading to paid API tiers for higher limits

-**No results returned:**
-- Verify API keys are correct and active
-- Check network connectivity
-- Review backend logs for error messages

-## Support

-For issues, questions, or contributions, please:
-1. Check existing issues in the repository
-2. Create a new issue with detailed information
-3. Include logs and error messages when reporting bugs

----

-**Note**: This tool is for legitimate security research and threat analysis only.
-Users are responsible for complying with all applicable laws and API terms of service.